Want to discover the best base building games on Steam? Well, you’ve come to the right place!

 The game uses a streamlined, modular building system that will make even the most novice designers feel like seasoned builders.

-The Riftbreaker is a new base-building mech game released in 2022 by EXOR Studios in which you take on the role of a scientist/commando named Ashley.
+Moving along, The Riftbreaker is a base building mech game released in 2022 by EXOR Studios in which you take on the role of a scientist/commando named Ashley.